 Overview of the Supplementary Welfare Allowance Scheme

 The Supplementary Welfare Allowance Scheme consists of a basic payment, called Supplementary Welfare Allowance, and other financial supplements for certain expenses you may not be able to meet, including emergency situations.
-It is administered by the Department of Social Protection's representative (formerly known as the Community Welfare Officer) in your local Intreo centre.
+It is administered by the Community Welfare Officer (CWO) in your local Community Welfare Service.

 Basic Supplementary Welfare Allowance (SWA) is a weekly payment for people that have low income or no income.
 For example, SWA can be paid to you while the Department Employment Affairs and of Social Protection (DSP) is processing your claim for another payment.
 If you are in hospital for a temporary stay and do not qualify for any other payment, you may be paid a small amount for your daily personal needs (for example, newspapers and toiletries).
 This payment (known as Hospital Comforts) is paid as a basic SWA payment and is means tested).

 Rent Supplement is a payment to help with the cost of rent for people living in privately rented accommodation.

 Mortgage Interest Supplement was a payment to help with the cost of mortgage interest repayments.
 The Mortgage Interest Supplement scheme closed to new entrants from 1 January 2014, and no new applications were accepted from this date.
 The scheme was wound down for people who were getting Mortgage Interest Supplement before 1 January 2014 over a 4-year period and closed on 31 December 2017.
 However, claimants who were getting MIS payments that were due to end on that date continue to get payments under the Supplementary Welfare Scheme from 1 January 2018.

 The amount you get is equal to the MIS payment that you were getting before 31 December 2017.
 This payment is made automatically and there is no need to re-apply to the DSP.